ecoiahq/content-ops-starter/content/pages/index.md

     text: >+
       <div style="text-align: center">##### Our innovative funding mechanism,
-      **EcoiaFund™**, gives our clients the option to transforms business campaigns into direct contributions to social and environmental change.
+      **EcoiaFund™**, gives our clients the option to transforms business campaigns into direct contributions to social and environmental change at the grassroots level.
 With every project, we help create sustainable solutions for communities worldwide.</div>

     badge:
       label: ''